dr460nf1r3/website/content/projects/_index.md

 ---
 title: "My favorite projects"
-description: "Here you can find all my favrite projects"
+description: "Here you can find all my favorite projects"
 ---

 {{< lead >}}